-Under the agency of the graphite pencil dust, walls dissolve into a single, plastic material that can be moulded and kneaded, something similar to Borromini's well-known use of clay and red wax models.32 The art historian Hans SedImayer took this inherent plasticity as evidence that 'the material in which Borromini's structures are imagined is not an actual specific material'.33 However, this is not the moulding of a sculptor freely carving and shaping in a homogenous, compliant material - a re-playing of the hylomorphic supremacy of form over matter.34 Rather, Borromini was working within the limits of his materials.
+Under the agency of the graphite pencil dust, walls dissolve into a single, plastic material that can be moulded and kneaded, something similar to Borromini's well-known use of clay and red wax models.32 The art historian Hans Sedlmayer took this inherent plasticity as evidence that 'the material in which Borromini's structures are imagined is not an actual specific material'.33 However, this is not the moulding of a sculptor freely carving and shaping in a homogenous, compliant material - a re-playing of the hylomorphic supremacy of form over matter.34 Rather, Borromini was working within the limits of his materials.
 Although the tevolozze technique utilises re-used and broken bricks, it is governed by a strict adherence to the regular horizontal coursing enabled by the flattened proportions of Roman bricks.
 Thick mortar joints absorb the vertical irregularity of the brick, normally between 2 and 4 cm.
 The emphasis on horizontal continuity is critical for maintaining structural integrity, a point made by Cavalieri San Bertolo in his 19th-century treatise on materials engineering.35

 The horizontal order of tevolozze is certainly consistent with Borromini's highly inventive approach to developing architecture through planimetric drawing, particularly in moments where the walls are able to be freely rotated, nested, and altered according to highly localised curves and niches.
-This is reiterated in Borromini's frequent reliance on sweeping, horizontal cornice profiles, often made in tevolozze.36 The construction principles can be seen in a detail from Sant'Andrea, where the monolithic treatment of the column, wall and window pediment is governed by a remarkable and evenly spaced horizontal coursing (Fig.6).
+This is reiterated in Borromini's frequent reliance on sweeping, horizontal cornice profiles, often made in tevolozze.
+The construction principles can be seen in a detail from Sant'Andrea, where the monolithic treatment of the column, wall and window pediment is governed by a remarkable and evenly spaced horizontal coursing (Fig.6).
 In fact, the building structure and roughed-out surface relief can be read as an organic whole, built up in hundreds of horizontal layers.
-This is inadvertently acknowledged by Mario Botta in his full-scale re-creation of San Carlino in 1999, where the horizontal layering of the architecture is expressed in hundreds of layers of stacked wood, nearly identical to tevolozze in their vertical coursing dimension.37
+This is inadvertently acknowledged by Mario Botta in his full-scale re-creation of San Carlino in 1999, where the horizontal layering of the architecture is expressed in hundreds of layers of stacked wood, nearly identical to tevolozze in their vertical coursing dimension.
+The construction of the architecture is expressed in their vertical coursing dimension.

 The horizontal coursing, together with its intrinsic anti-modularity, meant that tevolozze had certain similarities to ashlar stone construction.
 Thus, calculating wall areas in re-used bricks was measured more like stone than that of new bricks.
-In building contracts, a given area of wall in either tufo or tevolozze was assigned a nominal thickness, usually one or two Roman $p\alpha Imi$ (22.3 cm-44.6 cm), whereas the same square area in new brick would be calculated strictly by the testa, or the width of the brick.38 Furthermore, since in tevolozze the logic of the brick as an independent, serial and modular element is negated, the bricks invite themselves, like stone, to be broken, chipped and sculpted.
+In building contracts, a given area of wall in either tufo or tevolozze was assigned a nominal thickness, usually one or two Roman palmi (22.3 cm-44.6 cm), whereas the same square area in new brick would be calculated strictly by the testa, or the width of the brick.
+Furthermore, since in tevolozze the logic of the brick as an independent, serial and modular element is negated, the bricks invite themselves, like stone, to be broken, chipped and sculpted.
 The well-seasoned, hard-fired clay responded well to filing and chipping, and the bricks could be sculpted into rather fine details with a relatively low cost, especially in comparison to specially moulded ones.
 This can be observed around a detail of the profiling and column orders at Sant'Andrea (Fig.7).
-Here, terracotta tiles and bricks construct a highly sophisticated under-wall, or bozzatura, that becomes practically an art in itself.
-Many were chipped and formed either in situ or as in-progress pieces that were placed immediately after shaping.39
+Here, terracotta tiles and bricks construct a highly sophisticated under-wall, or bozzatura,